Edward Northey (British Army officer)

 Major-General Sir Edward Northey (28 May 1868 – 25 December 1953) was a senior British Army officer of the First World War who commanded a brigade on the Western Front until wounded in 1915.
 Returning to service in 1916, Northey took command of a colonial force in Nyasaland in the East African campaign, later becoming Governor of Kenya.
 He later served as a general of Territorial forces and retired in 1926.

 Birth and early career

-Edward Northey was born in 1868 at Cockerham, Lancashire, and educated at Eton College and the Royal Military College, Sandhurst, being commissioned into the King's Royal Rifle Corps as a second lieutenant on 7 March 1888.
+Edward Northey was born in 1868 at Cockerham, Lancashire, and educated at Eton College and the Royal Military College, Sandhurst, being commissioned into the King's Royal Rifle Corps (KRRC) as a second lieutenant on 7 March 1888.
 He was promoted to lieutenant on 7 May 1890, and served in expeditions to Hazara and the Miranzai Valley in 1891 and one to Isazai the following year.
 Promotion to captain followed on 1 July 1895.
 From late 1899, Northey took part in the Second Boer War, remaining in South Africa until 1902.

 On his return, he was appointed adjutant of a volunteer battalion, the 1st Middlesex Rifles (Victoria and St. George′s).

+On 18 December 1911 he was promoted to lieutenant colonel and appointed as Colonel Reginald Oxley's successor as commanding officer (CO) of the 1st Battalion, KRRC.